From the movie ‘Pirates of the Caribbean’

-To understand how Captain Jack’s ‘universal solution’ applies to all those problems, we have to take a historical glimpse at our relationship with horses.
+To understand how Captain Jack’s ‘universal solution’ applies to all those problems, we first have to take a historical glimpse at our relationship with horses.

 For thousands of years we have used entrapment and fear as the commonly accepted basic method for training horses.
 It is quite easy to understand why some type of entrapment was needed.
 If the horse was not somehow contained, they would run away!
 It is also easy to understand why fear was the prime motivation.
 We simply did not know any other way to train horses!

 If a horse did not completely submit and react instantly to our commands, crops weren’t planted, wars were lost, and personnel, equipment and materials were not delivered when and where they were needed for our civilization’s survival, and growth.

 Thankfully, those times are long gone as horses are now used primarily for sport and recreation.

 Yet regrettably, that traditional mindset of training horses using entrapment, absolute submission, and fear as a motivation that results in being dependent on discomfort/pain to maintain control, (whips, bits, spurs) is still very much predominant in our present day horse world.

 And hand in hand with that mindset is our ‘attitude’ toward all those behavioral issues and bad horse problems.

 That ‘attitude’ demands that the horse instantly ‘obey’ under any and all circumstances.
 And if they don’t, then they have presented us with a ‘problem,’ (and/or are problematic themselves).

 The sheer idiocy of that notion would be laughable if it wasn’t the direct causal of all the mental, emotional, and physical pain domestic horses needlessly endure worldwide.